1wayto/vscode-bridge-connector/SETUP.md

    - Press `F5` in VSCode to launch Extension Development Host
    - Look for "Bridge: Stopped" in the bottom-right status bar
    - Click it to open the popup menu and start the bridge
+   - Optional: pick **🛠️ Initiate Project** to scaffold `package.json` + `.env`, copy `main-panel/`, push `.vscode/mcp.json`, and auto-start the Node server powering the main panel
+   - The generated `main-panel` server now serves static assets from `main-panel/public/` and refreshes `/config.json` on each request, so `.env` tweaks (API key, ports) take effect immediately.
+   - Curious about which VS Code commands you can call?
+Choose **📜 Search VS Code Commands** (or run the same command from the palette) to filter them interactively and copy the IDs.

 4. **Test External API**
    ```powershell